cavoirom/nxv/modules/web/src/content/blog/2021/openbsd-vpn/index.md

 * `-gencert`: sign the certificate.
 * `-rfc`: use PEM format for the signed certificate.
 * `-ext BC=0`: indicate this is intermediate CA.
+* `-validity 3650`: the CA will be valid for next 10 years.
 * `-infile intermediate_ca.certreq`: the sign request of the intermediate certificate.
 * `-outfile intermediate_ca.crt`: the intermediate certificate signed by Root CA.